 The NHS website also has useful information on what you will need to register and copies of the form you will need to fill out.
 You can find the information on their website.

-If you live in St Mungo’s accommodation you can report repairs to us by:
+If you live in St Mungo’s accommodation, or are a tenant of our Real Lettings service, you can report any repairs needed to us during the working week by:

-- Writing a letter to: St Mungo’s Property Services Team, 3 Thomas More Square, London, E1W 1YW.
+You can also write a letter to St Mungo’s Property Services Team, 3 Thomas More Square, London, E1W 1YW.

 Alternatively you can speak to your key worker or any member of staff at your accommodation who will be able to help.